Ranger, the Bamstacks Variant v1.5

 20th-level Ranger feature

 You become an unparalleled hunter of your enemies, acting supernaturally quickly during combat against your favored foe.
 Once per round, after a creature marked as your favored foe has taken its turn, you can take a special action.
-You can use this special action to move up to half your movement speed and take either the Attack (one weapon attack only, and only against your favored foe), Dash, Disengage, Hide, or Use an Object action.
+You can use this special action to move up to half your movement speed and take either the Attack (one Weapon Attack only, and only against a target of your Hunter's Mark spell), Dash, Disengage, Hide, or Utilize Action.

 Beast Master Conclave